VCVRack/Object/README.md

 Poodle_is(dog); // true
 // Objects cannot be un-specialized, since doing so could leave objects with invalid/impossible state.

-RefCounter_specialize(dog); // dog is now also a RefCounter RefCounter_count_get(dog); // 1
+// An example utility class for counting shared ownership RefCounter_specialize(dog); // dog is now also a RefCounter RefCounter_count_get(dog); // 1 RefCounter_obtain(dog);
-RefCounter_obtain(dog);